 When acting for a seller preparing to sell land in Queensland, you must ensure they are aware of their obligations under the Environmental Protection Act 1994 (Qld). (the “Act”).
 Under the Act, a seller must, before a contract is entered into, disclose to any potential buyer if the property is listed on the Environmental Management Register (EMR) or the Contaminated Land Register (CLR).
+Sellers have a duty to notify buyers should the property be listed on contaminated land registers.

 If the seller fails to disclose this, the buyer has a right under the Act to either terminate the contract at any time up till settlement.
 Alternatively, the buyer can elect to keep the contract on foot but require the seller to pay compensation to the buyer for the cost of remediating the land.
 Depending on the nature and extent of the contamination, these costs could be very significant.